 Medicare is full of jargon, similar-sounding plans, deadlines, and hidden costs.
 If you never dealt with that before, you have a steep learning curve ahead of you.
 That’s where an agent comes into play.

-A licensed agent and/or broker can quickly and efficiently search dozens of plans from different insurers, saving you time.
+A licensed agent or broker can quickly and efficiently search dozens of plans from different insurers, saving you time.
 Many enrollees don’t realize that different companies charge different premiums for the same policy.

 Supplement brokers can help you decide which level of coverage is best for you, based on your needs and budget.
 They do this every day.